huderlem/porymap/docsrc/manual/navigation.rst

     Maps are sorted by their ``Layout``.
 From this tab you can also open and edit layouts directly.
 Most layouts are only used by a single map, but layouts like the Pokémon Center are used by many maps.
 Some maps have multiple layouts that they can switch between, like ``Route111`` using both ``Route111_Layout`` and ``Route111_NoMirageTower_Layout``.

 On any of the tabs, right-clicking on a folder name or map name will bring up some helpful options.
-For instance, you can right-click on a folder to add a new map to that folder, or right-click on a map to duplicate that map.
+For instance, you can right-click on a folder to add a new map to that folder, or right-click on a map to duplicate that map. ``Locaitons`` or ``Groups`` folders may be deleted by right-clicking and selecting the ``Delete`` option, but only if the folder doesn't contain any maps.

 Buttons
 ^^^^^^^